 If curtains have been specified rather than blinds at the window, what are the best curtain fabrics to protect against heatwaves?

 Layered, multiple-weave fabrics with blackout properties offer the best thermal reduction (as well as keeping more light out than most).
-Waverley supplier Creation Baumann offers a range of 140 ‘Glare&Heat’ protection fabrics.
+Creation Baumann, one of our curtain fabric suppliers, offers a range of 140 ‘Glare&Heat’ protection fabrics, perfect for controlling the internal temperature of your building.

 Optimum usage of blinds / curtains